techwithankush/docker-cheat-sheet/docker-explaination.md

-Certainly!
 Here's an example of a Docker command executed in a typical workflow, along with an explanation:

 **Scenario:** Creating a new Docker container from an image and running a simple web server.